Identify criteria for consistent evaluation

 - Most critical interpersonal skills required for the position

-- Demonstration of leading diverse teams
+- Demonstration of leading teams with varied perspectives

 - Professional affiliations

-Exercise discretion when using criteria charts, and do not not “rank” candidates or assign them a numeral value.
+Exercise discretion when using criteria charts, and do not “rank” candidates or assign them a numerical value.
 It is also important to note that not all evaluative criteria should be weighted equally.
 For example, a specialized degree may not be “equal” to years of experience.
-It is advised to evaluate candidates based on areas of perceived strength related to the position description, areas of perceived weakness related to the position description and areas where more clarification on the candidate’s skills and qualifications can be provided.
+It is advised to evaluate candidates based on areas of perceived strength related to the position description, areas of perceived weakness related to the position description, and areas where more clarification on the candidate’s skills and qualifications can be provided.
 Review sample evaluation tools.

-- Major criteria used to select applicants beyond initial screening;
+- Major criteria used to select applicants beyond initial screening

-- Major criteria used to select finalists for interviews;
+- Major criteria used to select finalists for interviews

-- Major criteria used to select the successful applicant;
+- Major criteria used to select the successful applicant

-- Specific reasons for rejection of candidates interviewed but not selected.
+- Specific reasons for rejection of candidates interviewed but not selected

-This guide is intended for the hiring manager, search chair and search committee.
+This guide is intended for the hiring manager, search chair, and search committee.
 It will be helpful to utilize this document when building out screening matrices or leading candidate evaluation screening meetings.

 - Interruptions in degree programs or work careers